olovm/saros-eclipse/readme.md

 #### Eclipse installation
 When the container starts for the first time will it run the installation part of entrypoint.sh.
-This will clone all Cora repositories, add other remotes to all of them, install needed npm karma in cora-jsclient and start the eclipse installer (oomph). </br>
+This will clone Saros repositories, add other remotes to all of them and start the eclipse installer (oomph). </br>
 **There are a few things that needs to be choosen in the installer:**

  1. You need to use the advanced mode

  1. Browse for setup files for eclipse, /home/yourUserName/workspace/saros-eclipse/oomph/EclipseForSaros.setup (use the plussign to add)
- 2. Java 17+ VM, set it to: /usr/lib/jvm/**java-18-openjdk**
+ 2. Java 17+ VM, set it to: /usr/lib/jvm/**java-17-openjdk**

  next step

- 1. In next step browse for setup for projects, /home/yourUserName/workspace/saros-eclipse/oomph/CoraProjects.setup (use the plussign to add)
+ 1. In next step browse for setup for projects, /home/yourUserName/workspace/saros-eclipse/oomph/SarosProjects.setup (use the plussign to add)
- 2. Make sure "Cora projects" are marked
+ 2. Make sure "Saros projects" are marked

  next step